Amenability and Acyclicity in Bounded Cohomology Theory: Preliminaries

 \end{defi}

-Similarly to the case of boundedly acyclic maps (or homomorphisms) (Definition~\ref{def:intro:bdd:cohom:equiv}), we consider the corresponding class of maps (or homomorphisms) which are equivalences with respect to the inflation homomorphisms.
-Considering this class of maps is motivated especially by Gromov's \emph{Mapping Theorem} (with coefficients) which provides examples of such maps.
+Similarly to the case of boundedly acyclic maps (or homomorphisms) (Definition~\ref{def:intro:bdd:cohom:equiv}), we consider the corresponding class of maps (or homomorphisms) which induce isomorphisms in bounded cohomology with respect to the inflation homomorphisms.
+This is motivated by the \emph{Mapping Theorem} (with coefficients) which provides examples of such maps.

 \begin{defi}[Amenable maps/homomorphisms] \ \begin{itemize} \item[(a)] Let $f \colon X \to Y$ be a map as in Definition~\ref{def:inflation:spaces}.
 The map $f$ is \emph{amenable} if the inflation map

 is an isometric isomorphism for all dual normed $\mathbb{R}[\pi_1(X)]$-modules $V$.
 We say that a path-connected space $X$ is \emph{amenable} if the map $X \to *$ is amenable. \item[(b)] A surjective homomorphism $\phi \colon \Gamma \to K$ of discrete groups with kernel $H$ is \emph{amenable} if the inflation map